Song Joong-ki, Song Hye-kyo Marriage Rumors Resurface, Actor Talks About Being A Good Husband

 On its official Facebook page, the post congratulated Song Hye-kyo on her upcoming nuptials with her ‘oppa.’
 However, this post was soon deleted and replaced by another.
 Fans are still unsure if the ‘oppa’ referred to in the post is Song Joong-ki, but they are hoping that it is.

-Meanwhile, another SongSong reunion many be in offing.
+Meanwhile, another SongSong reunion many be in the offing.

-According to hundreds of thousands of SongSong fans on Facebook, Instagram and Twitter, the handsome actor and the beautiful actress may tie the knot this year or next.
+According to hundreds of thousands of SongSong fans on Facebook, Instagram, and Twitter, the handsome actor and the beautiful actress may tie the knot this year or next.

 On the career front, Song Joong-ki is awaiting his next big movie, The Battleship Island.
 Song Hye-kyo, however, has not confirmed her next project yet.